-The Fourier transform analysis of the all news time series of news sentiments (with $\delta = 1$ ) are presented in Fig. 8.
-The figure shows the raw power spectrum, P(w) vs. angular frequency w for the news sentiments data.
-We can see that the raw power spectrum is too noisy, which does not allow us to accurately estimate the Hurst exponent and certainly prevents us from detecting the effect of the crossover.
-We can apply the log-binning technique [62] to reduce its noise.
-The result of the log-binning smoothing is shown in Fig. 9.
-The dashed lines of figures correspond to the slope of (-2H-1)with the value of H = 0.61 for all news time series with time window $\delta = 1$ .
-It should be noted that while the regression is significant, it is considerably worse than regressions obtained by FA, DFA, AWC and R/S analysis.
+The Fourier transform analysis of the 1-min and 5-min time series of news sentiments presented in Figures 8 and 9.
+The figures show the raw power spectrum, P(w) vs. angular frequency w for the news flow intensity data.
+We can see that the raw power spectrum is too noisy, which does not allow us to accurately estimate the Hurst exponent and certainly does not give us to detect the effect of the crossover.
+We can apply the log-binning technique [52] to reduce its noise.
+Results of the log-binning smoothing are shown in Figures 10 and 11.
+The dashed lines of figures corresponds to the slope of (-2H - 1) with the values of H = 0.61 and H = 0.56 for 1-minute and 5-minute time series respectively.
+It should be noted that while regressions are significant, they are considerably worse than regressions obtained by DFA, AWC and R/S analysis.
 Moreover, it is not possible to identify the effect of the crossover even after the smoothing of power spectrum.

-Table II presents the estimates of the Hurst exponent obtained by FA, DFA, R/S, AWC and Fourier transform methods for our time series.
+Table II presents estimates of the Hurst exponent obtained by DFA, R/S, AWC and Fourier transform methods for 1minute and 5-minute time series.